- Home

 In that same regard, the Peacemaker above is a great collectible gun, and it’s very fun to fire it down the range.
 However, it’s not good for much else.
 On a hunting trip or in a real-life self-defense scenario, its slow rate of fire would be a massive handicap.

 If you’re a beginner and you’re buying your first gun, first of all – congratulations!
-Before you buy, though, make sure you’re not buying a weapon that’ll be a pain to handle and maintain.
+Before you buy, though, make sure you’re not buying a gun that’ll be a pain to handle and maintain.

 All .44 Magnum revolvers are powerful guns, but that’s not what you should be looking for as a beginner.
 The recoil will tire your arms quickly, and your shots will be off by a wide margin.